 The yoga term for equanimity is upeksha; the wisdom of equality beyond any mental boundaries or restriction.

-How to practice equanimity meditation
+How to practice equanimity mindfulness

 1. Sit comfortably in a quiet room of your house or a quiet part of a park.
 Switch off your mobile phones.